magneticio/vamp.io/content/documentation/using vamp/v0.9.5/blueprints.md

     identifier: "blueprints-v095"
     parent: "Using Vamp"
     weight: 50
-aliases:
-    - /documentation/using-vamp/blueprints/

 ---

 Blueprints are execution plans - they describe how your services should be hooked up and what their topology should look like at runtime.
 This means you reference your breeds (or define them inline) and add runtime configuration to them.
 Blueprints can be created and edited using the Vamp Domain Specific Language (DSL).
 Vamp tracks all revisions made to artifacts, so you can check back and compare the current blueprint against a previous version.

 ## Docker compose

 The Vamp UI includes a handy tool to import Docker Compose files and convert these into the Vamp DSL format for deployment in Vamp.
 Note that some fields may need manual adjustment after conversion (see comments attached to the generated blueprint for details).

 ## Blueprint artifacts